tlehman/octopress/source/_posts/2013-05-11-how-many-possible-flags-are-there.markdown

 60           8.95          17         1.89
 ```

-Since the aspect ratio is approximately constant (as we would expect), the problem of finding the relation between height and hoist/ration reduces to a one-dimensional linear regression.
+Since the aspect ratio is approximately constant (as we would expect), the problem of finding the relation between height, hoist and fly reduces to a one-dimensional linear regression.
 We now try to find fly as a function of height, which is in the **y** direction:

 <div markdown=0>
 \[ f(y) = a + by \]